jcyuan06/Kcalbeloh-System/README.md

 Note: When installing Kcalbeloh System and RealSolarSystem together, 10x rescale will be forced on Kcalbeloh System.
 # FAQs
 1. **Does it replace the Kerbol system or add a new system?**
 It adds a new system without any change to the Kerbol system.
 But it also offers home switch options which allow you to move KSC to habitable planets in Kcalbeloh system.
+For more information on home switch, [click here](https://github.com/jcyuan06/Kcalbeloh-System#home-switch).

 2. **Is it based on the movie Interstellar?**
 Yes, but no. Although some ideas of the mod are inspired by Interstellar, the goal of the mod is not to facsimile the Gargantua system from Interstellar, but to create a unique star system.